How to Make a DIY Ballet Barre for Home Use

 Find the stud markings and locate the 36-inch high mark also.
 Take one bracket and grab your level.

 Hold the bracket on the 36 inches mark from the floor mark and the stud.
-Take your level and make sure it is level to the floor.
+Take your level and make sure it is level with the floor.
 Mark the bracket screw holes with a pencil.
-It is beneficial to mark it, in case you have to leave and come back to the project.
+It is beneficial to mark it in case you have to leave and come back to the project.

 Complete all of the brackets necessary to hold up the barre.

 If you don’t have enough floor or wall space for a barre, there are some other options.
-There are freestanding barres for those who don’t have the wall space.
-A third option is a handy portable, collapsible barre, which is easy to transport.
-My favorite the is great for breaking down when I needed the room for other purposes or when I wanted to move the workout area to a new room.
-Portable Double Freestanding Ballet Barre
+There are freestanding barres for those who don’t have wall space.
+A third option is a handy, portable, collapsible barre, which is easy to transport.
+My favorite, the Portable Double Freestanding Ballet Barre, is great for breaking down when I needed the room for other purposes or when I wanted to move the workout area to a new room.